hartwigmedical/actin/algo/README.md

 OR | _
 WARN_ON_FAIL |

-The following individual rules are supported:
+The following individual criteria are supported:

 Category | Rule | When does a patient pass evaluation?
 ---|---|---